mstellwa/rfml/README.md

 rfml only works with MarkLogic Server version 8 and higher.
 You can download MarkLogic Server at http://developer.marklogic.com/products.

-In order to use rfml you need a REST server, with a module database, for the MarkLogic database that contains your source data..
+In order to use rfml you need a REST server, with a module database, for the MarkLogic database that contains your source data.
+You need to create the REST server according to http://docs.marklogic.com/guide/rest-dev/service#id_12021

 **If you have previous installed rfml, before 7th December 2015, you need to execute ml.clear.database before installing the new version.**